nus-cs3281/2025/students/BunnyHoppp/knowledge.md

   - For instance, the Logic class is stubbed using `mock()`, creating a test stub for `Logic`.
 - Mockito has `when()` that allows you to specify a `return object` using `thenReturn()` without running the actual method.
 This can reduce the chances of any bugs from dependencies affecting the unit test.
 - Mockito has `verify()` that allows you to verify if a certain method call has been made.
 I think this helps greatly in debugging especially in a large code base.
+- Mockito's `when()` requires the arguments of the method to mock to be specified, in some cases, we cannot pass in the arguments directly due to equality checks for the different objects, hence we can bypass that by using `any(<ClassName>.class)` where any argument of that class will trigger the mock method call.

 #### Resources used: